priteshsuthar247/Oneiric/README.md

 The `.mp3` files need to be correctly tagged.
 You can edit tags using apps such as:
 - [MP3 Tagger](https://play.google.com/store/apps/details?id=com.fillobotto.mp3tagger&hl=en_IN)
 - [Automatic Tag Editor](https://play.google.com/store/apps/details?id=tageditor.automatictageditor.audiotagging.audioedit.mp3edit&hl=en_IN)

+>[!Note]
+>Stay connected to the internet while using Oneiric, as `wave.js` requires an active internet connection to display the sound animations.

 ## Setup